 Health, Disability, and Liability Insurance

 Health insurance is a mandatory requirement for all VCOM students.
 VCOM provides health insurance for its medical students and all VCOM students are automatically enrolled in the health insurance plan.
 Medical students who do not wish to participate in VCOM’s health insurance program must seek and be approved for a waiver from participation.
-Students who wish to obtain a waiver must present proof of health insurance at registration and every six months thereafter, including immediately prior to third year clinical rotations.
+Students who wish to obtain a waiver must present proof of health insurance at registration and annually thereafter, including immediately prior to third year clinical rotations.
 Medical insurance must be carried through all four years for continued enrollment.
 Students who fail to do so are subject to suspension.

 Contact RCM&D, Inc.